Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ## Lab Overview
 Duration: 3

-Below is an overview diagram of what we will be building in this Quickstart.
-Each step builds upon what was built in the prior step.
-We will build only the tables in this diagram.
-There are other table scripts that are included in the code templates that can be used to build out the dimensional model using the same concepts we will use here.
+Below is an overview diagram of what we will be building.
+Each step builds upon what was produced in the prior step.
+We will only build the tables in this diagram.

+>aside positive
+>
+> Included in the code repository are additional table scripts that can be used to build out a dimensional model using these same concepts.

 ![img](assets/overview_diagram.png)

 ### Lab Structure
 - **Explain Code Snippets**
-    - We will work through each DCDF data architecture layer in sequence.
-Acquisition, Raw, Integration and Presentation layer.
-    - At each layer, we will walk through the actual code and explain each code snippit with what is happening in the code.
+    - We will work through the code for each DCDF data architecture layer, explaining what is happening in each code snippet.

 - **Execute Code and Verify Results**
-    - In these sections, you will execute the code in your environment
+    - In these sections, you will execute the code in your environment.
-    - We will verify the data each step along the way.
-We will use our example line_items, orders and parts to verify the data was loaded.
+    - We will validate that the data was loaded using our example tables line_items, orders and part.

 ### DCDF Data Architecture Layers

 - **Raw Layer**
+    - In this layer, we will build the tables in the Raw Layer.
-    - Staging tables used for most recent loaded data - *_stg
+    - Transient Staging tables used for most recent loaded data and having a suffix of _stg.
-    - History tables to track the history of changes, like an transaction log or audit table to record all changes to rows  - *_hist
+    - Permanent History tables to track the history of changes and having a suffix of _hist.
-    - Permanent tables are used to maintain the current state of those rows in that table.
-    - Transient tables are used for the _stg tables.

 - **Integration Layer**
-    - For this Quickstart, we have identified a unit of work to derive the margin at the line item level.
+    - In this layer, we will identify a unit of work to derive the margin (what is margin? profit margin?) at the line item level.
-    - We will walk through the code to derive these intermediate results and how to utilize incremental processing for this.
+    - We will step through the code and extract these intermediate results by applying incremental processing.

 - **Presentation Layer**
-    - In our example, we will create the order line fact table as well as the part dimension as part of a dimensional model that can be used for consumption.
+    - In this layer, we will create the ORDER_LINE_FACT table as well as the PART_DM dimension table as part of a dimensional model that can be used for consumption.
-    - We will walk through how to incrementally process the new data being loaded.
+    - We will walk through how to incrementally process the new data coming in.

 - **Common database**
-    - Used for common UDFs, file formats, stages and tables that are utilized across the layers.
-    - In our example we will create a table to hold the dates that need to be incrementally processed.
+    - In this layer, we will create the DW_DELTA_DATE table that will be used for incremental processing.
+> aside positive
+>
-    - There will also be a table function created in the common database utilized for the logical partitions.
+> A table function named DW_DELTA_DATE_RANGE_F will be created in the Common database and utilized for the logical partitions.
+This will take place in the Quickstart Setup section.

 <!-- ------------------------ -->
 ## Quickstart Setup
 Duration: 5

 ### Clone Repository for Quickstart
-These are sample code templates used to demonstrate incremental processing and logical partitions.
+The sample code templates provided will be used to demonstrate incremental processing and logical partitions.
 This code is written using SQL Scripting.
 The code is tool ignostic and can be easily implemented into your tool set.

-You'll need to clone the repository for this Quickstart in your GitHub account.
-Visit the [DCDF Incremental Processing associated GitHub Repository](https://github.com/Snowflake-Labs/samples/dcdf_incremental_processing).
-For connection details about your new Git repository, open the Repository, click on the green "Code" icon near the top of the page and copy the "HTTPS" link.
+To clone the repository for this Quickstart, visit the [DCDF Incremental Processing associated GitHub Repository](https://github.com/Snowflake-Labs/samples/dcdf_incremental_processing).
+Click on the green "Code" icon near the top of the page to obtain the "HTTPS" link needed to clone the repository.
+For more information on cloning a git repository please refer to the [GitHub Docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 <img src="assets/git_repo_url.png" width="300" />

 >aside positive
 >
 > **NOTE:** This sample code contains additional tables that we will not go through as part of the quickstart.
-They are just a continuation of the patterns we will discussing to build out a purpose built dimensional model sample.
+They are just a continuation of the patterns we will be discussing to build out a purpose built dimensional model sample.

 ### Sample Code Information
 - These code templates are written using SQL Scripting.
-  - Purpose of these scripts is to illustrate incremental processing and logical partitions
+  - Purpose of these scripts is to illustrate incremental processing and logical partitions.
   - These scripts are tool agnostic.
   - These templates can be easily modified to your environment and implemented in your toolset.